ayingtao11/WebApplication/AUTHOR.md

-I am a computer Science major, my hobbies are reading and playing video games
+I am a computer Science major, I'm interested in learning more about web application and software development, my hobbies are reading and playing video games